nathaneastwood/brew-ds/README.md

 > A Data Scientist is just a statistician with a Mac

-`brew-ds` aims to set up your MacOS or linux system with common Data Science tools using the package manager [brew](https://brew.sh/), R's `install.packages` and python's `pip`.
-Linux users please see [linuxbrew](https://linuxbrew.sh).
+`brew-ds` aims to set up your MacOS system with common Data Science tools using the package manager [brew](https://brew.sh/), R's `install.packages` and python's `pip`.

 ## Usage